Q - How do I liquidate (encash) an investment at a specific event or in a given year of a plan?

 Option 1: Schedule Maturity by Future Transfer

 Use Transfers / Additional Contributions to move the funds from this investment into another or into a cash account.
+This is done in the Savings or Investment screen depending on whether it is a cash account or investment account.

 First select the investment in the ledger on the right side of the screen.